gh-pages-project/gh-pages-project.github.io/pages/gh_pages_project.md

 - Exercise: Visit the root folder of pages repo:
   - create a new file with the path pages/test_comments.md
-  - paste the following content in it and make changes for author name and date fields:
+  - paste the following content in it and make changes for author name and date fields and commit changes:

     ```
     ---
     layout: page